-CPAG is representing one of three linked appeals in an Upper Tribunal test case concerning the scope and application of the European Court of Justice’s decision in Saint Prix C507/12.
+CPAG represented one of three linked appeals in an Upper Tribunal test case concerning the scope and application of the European Court of Justice’s decision in Saint Prix C507/12.

 In Saint Prix, the ECJ decided that “a woman who gives up work, or seeking work, because of the physical constraints of the late stages of pregnancy and the aftermath of childbirth, retains the status of ‘worker’ under EU law.”

-In this appeal, the Upper Tribunal is to consider how this ruling applies and the lawfulness of the DWP’s Guidance in DMG Memo 25/14.
+In this appeal, the Upper Tribunal considered how this ruling applies and the lawfulness of the DWP’s Guidance in DMG Memo 25/14.